 Euro Attractions Show 2015

-Be a part of the Europe’s premier event for the industry, The Euro Attractions Show 2015, 6 – 8 October, 2015 at the Svenska Mässan, The Swedish Exhibition & Congress Centre, in Gothenburg, Sweden, next to Liseberg, one of the finest parks in Europe.
+Be a part of Europe’s premier event for the industry, The Euro Attractions Show 2015 from 6 – 8 October, 2015.
+The event will take place at the Svenska Mässan, The Swedish Exhibition & Congress Centre, in Gothenburg, Sweden.
+The convention center is located right next to Liseberg, one of the finest parks in Europe.

-IAAPA promotes amusement parks and attractions as drivers of regional tourism
+IAAPA Europe promotes amusement parks and attractions as drivers of regional tourism

 During the lunch event hosted by MEP Fidanza in the European Parliament on 19th March, IAAPA successfully addressed a high-level audience of policy makers and industry representatives involved in EU tourism policy, championing amusement parks amongst key stakeholders within EU tourism policy.